idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial01_app_development/step04_weak_form.md

 ## The Galerkin Finite Element Method

 In general, the [!ac](FEM) assumes that solutions to [!ac](PDEs) take on simple forms, such as a polynomial.
-This assumption enables difficult analytical derivative expressions to be directly integrated in a piecewise-continuous fashion. +The Galerkin [!ac](FEM) is one that uses the same functions to approximate the solution of a [!ac](PDE) as those used for all test functions, $\boldsymbol{\psi_{i}}$.+ There are many approaches to achieve solutions using the [!ac](FEM), but the Galerkin approach is particularly useful for multiphysics applications, because it is a purely numerical one whose efficacy is independent of the underlying physics.
+This assumption enables difficult analytical derivative expressions to be directly integrated in a piecewise-continuous fashion. +The Galerkin [!ac](FEM) is one that uses the same functions to approximate the solution of a [!ac](PDE) as those used for all test functions, $\boldsymbol{\psi}$.+ There are many approaches to achieve solutions using the [!ac](FEM), but the Galerkin approach is particularly useful for multiphysics applications, because it is a purely numerical one whose effectiveness is independent of the underlying physics.

 ## Demonstration id=demo